pop-cosmos: Star formation over 12 Gyr from generative modelling of a deep infrared-selected galaxy catalogue: The Cosmic Star Formation Rate Density

-The later SFRD peak found by \pc\ could reflect better sensitivity to intermediate and low-mass star-forming galaxies at $z\sim1$--$1.5$ through deep IR selection.
-UV-selected surveys may preferentially detect unobscured star formation in massive galaxies at $z\sim2$, while missing dust-obscured star formation in lower-mass galaxies that becomes increasingly important at $z\sim1$--$1.5$.
-The agreement with CIB measurements, which capture all dust-reprocessed starlight regardless of galaxy mass, supports the idea that a complete census of star formation may indeed peak later than previously thought.
+The later SFRD peak found by \pc\ could reflect better sensitivity to intermediate and low-mass star-forming galaxies at $z\simeq1$--$1.5$ through deep IR selection.
+UV-selected surveys may preferentially detect unobscured star formation in massive galaxies at $z\simeq2$, while missing dust-obscured star formation in lower-mass galaxies that becomes increasingly important at $z\simeq1$--$1.5$.
+The agreement with CIB measurements, which capture all dust-reprocessed starlight regardless of galaxy mass, {and the radio results of \cite{leslie20}, which are insensitive to dust,} supports the idea that a complete census of star formation may indeed peak later than previously thought.